Apr 24, 2014

 Immediately assess your practices against the program requirements to ensure full compliance with the terms of any issued LMO.?
 In addition to announcing a moratorium on access to the program for the food services sector, the Minister also noted that non-compliant employers may be publicly named on a government run blacklist.?
 Further, employers found to have made misrepresentations about their efforts to hire Canadians during the LMO approval process face criminal fines and possible jail time.

 Ongoing news coverage also highlights the very real public relations risks of program non-compliance, which can include unwanted media attention, consumer boycotts and possible litigation.

 Temporary Foreign Workers currently in Canada should begin assessing their options for permanent residence.?
 The Temporary Foreign Worker program has been the subject of much scrutiny and despite the recent announcement of a moratorium, there continue to be calls to terminate the program. ?While a full suspension of the program remains, in our opinion,?a remote possibility, there have been and will likely continue to be, increased restrictions on the program including limitations on permit renewals or an expansion of the industries affected by the moratorium.?
 Workers who are eligible for permanent residence should consider taking the necessary steps to transition their status in order to remain in Canada.

-For further information, or for answers to any questions, please contact Green and Spiegel LLP
+Green and Spiegel LLP will continue to monitor this situation closely and will provide updates as warranted.?
+For further information, or to answer any of your questions, please contact Green and Spiegel LLP.